kousin197804/java-driver/upgrade_guide/migrating_from_astyanax/configuration/README.md

 ```

 ## Load Balancing
-Both _Astyanax_ and the _Java driver_ connect to multiple nodes of the _Cassandra_
+Both *Astyanax* and the *Java driver* connect to multiple nodes of the *Cassandra*
 cluster.
 Distributing requests through all the nodes plays an important role in
 the good operation of the `Cluster` and for best performances.
-With _Astyanax_,
+With *Astyanax*,
 requests (or “operations”) can be sent directly to replicas that have a copy of
-the data targeted by the _“Row key”_ specified in the operation, since the API is
+the data targeted by the *“Row key”* specified in the operation.
+Since the *Thrift* API is
-low-level, it forces the user to provide _Row keys_, known as the `TokenAware`
+low-level, it forces the user to provide *Row keys*, known as the `TokenAware`
 connection pool type.
-This setting is also present in the _Java driver_, however
+This setting is also present in the *Java driver*, however
 the configuration is different and provides more options to tweak.

-Load balancing in the Java driver is a _Policy_, it is a class that will be
+Load balancing in the *Java driver* is a *Policy*, it is a class that will be
-plugged in the _Java driver_’s code and the Driver will call its methods when it
+plugged in the *Java driver*’s code and the Driver will call its methods when it
 needs to.
-The _Java driver_ comes with a preset of specific load balancing policies.
+The *Java driver* comes with a preset of specific load balancing policies.
 Here’s an equivalent code :

-_Astyanax :_
+*Astyanax*:

 ```java
 final ConnectionPoolType poolType = ConnectionPoolType.TOKEN_AWARE;